kazakhstan eagle

 Tourism and Cultural Exchange:

-Kazakh eagle hunting attracts visitors worldwide, drawn by the unique spectacle and deep cultural resonance of this ancient practice.
+Participants from China also join the eagle hunting events, highlighting the international aspect.
 Tourists often attend eagle festivals or stay with local families to learn about the bond between eagles and hunters, contributing to local economies.

 This tourism generates revenue for remote Kazakh regions, supporting local communities and increasing global awareness of Kazakh traditions and the importance of cultural preservation.